coldbox-modules/s3sdk/readme.md

  * @secretKey The Amazon secret key.
  * @awsDomain The Domain used S3 Service (amazonws.com, digitalocean.com, storage.googleapis.com).
 Defaults to amazonws.com
  * @awsRegion The Amazon region.
 Defaults to us-east-1 for amazonaws.com
- * @encryption_charset The charset for the encryption.
+ * @encryptionCharset The charset for the encryption.
 Defaults to UTF-8.
  * @signature The signature version to calculate, "V2" is deprecated but more compatible with other endpoints.
 "V4" requires Sv4Util.cfc & ESAPI on Lucee.
 Defaults to V4
  * @ssl True if the request should use SSL.
 Defaults to true.
  * @defaultTimeOut Default HTTP timeout for all requests.
 Defaults to 300.